 ENGCMP 1102 Language of Medicine (satisfies Writing GER)

-ENGCMP 1402 Grant Writing for Research (will be proposed fall 2020)
+ENGCMP 1402 Grant Writing for Research (satisfies Writing GER)

 ENGCMP 1430 Usability Testing in Technical Writing (satisfies Writing GER)